-This unusual plant was first discovered in 1963 and was only recognised as a separate species in 1976.
-It’s currently only found at three sites and these are the only known sites in the world.
+A type of moss that was first discovered in 1963 and only recognised as a separate species in 1976.
+It’s currently only found at three sites in the world.

 Why is it in trouble?